+info@icos-italy.it +39 0763 3749 17

+www.icos-italy.it

-contact-italy@lists.icos-ri.eu +39 0763 3749 17 www.icos-italy.it Castelporziano 2: an Ecosystem station of ICOS Italy
+Lampedusa: A multi-domain station of ICOS Italy

 The role of ICOS Italy

 The international scientific community has shown that in the different domains (Atmosphere, Ecosystem and Ocean) of ICOS, the impacts, the responses and the mitigation capacity may differ from what has been assumed so far.
 For example, a significant impact of climate change on the biodiversity of natural ecosystems and/or on the productivity of agro-ecosystems can be assumed.
 In Italy, this problem appears particularly important given the multiplicity and diversity of its ecosystems, the circulation of air masses and seas in the various climatic zones and the vulnerability of most of them.